brimshot/quickPatterns/README.md

 You can test your pattern code using Wokwi FastLED simulator

-You can directly copy and paste the `draw(CRGB *leds, int numLeds)` method from your pattern class into the simulator
+You can directly copy and paste the `draw()` method from your pattern class into the simulator